sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-5-codingchallenge/devtoberfest-week-5-codingchallenge.md

 [ACCORDION-BEGIN [Step 4: ](Load the data)]

-Use the following statements to insert 30 records -- each representing a building of the campus.
+Use the following statements to insert 30 records -- each representing a building at the campus.

 ```SQL
 --SET SCHEMA OSM;